Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 When he learned that his father and my husband were the same age, a broad, comforted smile spread across his gentle, olive-skinned face.
 “Well, you could be my Papa for two days,” he beamed, “and I’ll have a Mama teacher.
 I will be so happy.”

-From that moment on, Hak called Ernie Papa.
-It rang with sweet tenderness, and I smiled every time the reference spilled from his lips.
-I watched as son and father walked side by side, Hak revealing his wealth of knowledge and Ernie soaking up the history.
-I felt endeared to this young man, so eager to please, so protective, so excited to share ancient secrets of his country.
+I watched as son and father walked side by side.
+Hak revealed his wealth of knowledge and Ernie soaked up the history.
+I felt endeared to this young man.
+He was so eager to please, so protective, so excited to share ancient secrets of his country.

 Hak and his adopted parents alighted from the tuk-tuk and followed the throngs on the dirt road parallel to the wide moat that protected the ancient religious site from early invaders.
 A single-file orange string of